NCT Safer Travel Guidance for Customers

 This standard is a sign of businesses being able to demonstrate that they’re adhering to the COVID-19 guidance issued by the government for their sector, have carried out a COVID-19 risk assessment and that they have the required processes in place.
 Read more here.

 This Safer Travel Guidance is in place to help you travel safely on our buses.
+Even after you have received a vaccine, you should continue to apply safety measures when using public transport.

 You MUST NOT travel on our buses if you: